syk-hub/Forecasting-US-Retail-Sales/README.md

 To forecast retail sales, we tested three different time series models, each offering unique For full numerical outputs, including error metrics and diagnostic tests, please refer to the [R Markdown file](sales_forecasting_analysis_fpp2.Rmd) in the repository.

-1. **Seasonal Naive Model (SNaive)**: Provides a simple benchmark for comparison by assuming that future values will repeat past seasonal patterns without accounting for trends or fluctuations.
+1. **Seasonal Naive Model (SNaive)**: The Seasonal Naive model, with a high RMSE of 12054.12 and significant residual autocorrelation, provides poor predictive accuracy.
+While simple to implement, it fails to capture trends or changes in retail sales, making it inadequate for complex time series data.

 ![SNaive Residual](images/Residuals_from_Seasonal_naive_method.png)

-The Seasonal Naive model, with a high RMSE of 12054.12 and significant residual autocorrelation, indicates poor predictive accuracy.
-While simple to implement, the model fails to capture trends or changes in the underlying data, making it unsuitable for accurate forecasting.
-Its performance serves as a baseline for comparison, but the high errors and autocorrelation suggest it is inadequate for complex time series like retail sales.

-2. **ETS Model**: Captures both trend and seasonal components effectively, making it suitable for data that exhibits consistent seasonality and growth or decline over time.
+2. **ETS Model**: The ETS model, with a lower RMSE of 7902.22 and reduced residual autocorrelation compared to the SNaive model, effectively captures trends and seasonality.
+However, it still shows some residual autocorrelation, indicating room for improvement in capturing all data patterns.
+While it balances simplicity and predictive power, it may underperform in handling unexpected fluctuations.

 ![ETS Residual](images/Residuals_from_ETS(M,A,N).png)

-The ETS model (ETS(M,A,N)) shows a considerable improvement over the SNaive model, with a lower RMSE of 7902.22 and a lower degree of residual autocorrelation, though some remains.
-The model effectively captures trends in the data through its smoothing parameters, but the significant p-value from the Ljung-Box test suggests that the model could still improve in accounting for some patterns.
-Overall, this model balances simplicity and predictive power, but it may underperform in the presence of unexpected fluctuations.

-3. **ARIMA Model**: A more flexible model that captures both short-term and long-term dependencies in the data, particularly suited for predicting long-term retail sales, especially in the post-pandemic period.
+3. **ARIMA Model**: The ARIMA model demonstrates the best fit, with a low RMSE of 7746.13 and minimal residual autocorrelation, making it robust for forecasting retail sales.
+It effectively captures both short-term fluctuations and long-term trends.
+Despite some remaining autocorrelation, the ARIMA model’s flexibility and ability to handle complex patterns make it the most reliable option for this dataset.

 ![ARIMA Residual](images/Residuals_from_ARIMA(1,1,0)(1,1,2)[12].png)

-The ARIMA(1,1,0)(1,1,2)[12] model demonstrates the best fit, with the lowest RMSE of 7746.13 and minimal residual autocorrelation, making it the most robust for forecasting retail sales.
-It effectively handles both trend and seasonal variations, although the Ljung-Box test still shows some remaining autocorrelation.
-Given its flexibility and ability to capture complex data patterns, the ARIMA model is the most reliable choice for this dataset.

 ## Key Results